 All those who apply for asylum are systematically fingerprinted and photographed by the Immigration authorities for insertion into the Eurodac database.
 Those who enter Malta irregularly are immediately taken to detention and they are subsequently fingerprinted and photographed.
 Asylum seekers who are either residing regularly in Malta or who apply for international protection prior to being apprehended by the Immigration authorities, are also sent to the Immigration authorities to be fingerprinted and photographed immediately after their desire to apply for asylum is registered.

-In registering their desire to apply for international protection, asylum seekers are also asked to fill in a “Dublin questionnaire” wherein they are asked to specify if they have family members residing within the EU.
+In registering their intention to apply for international protection, asylum seekers are also asked to answer a “Dublin questionnaire” wherein they are asked to specify if they have family members residing within the EU.
 Should this be the case, the examination of their application for protection is suspended until further notice.
 It is up to the IPA to then contact the asylum seeker to request further information regarding the possibility of an inter-state transfer, such as the possibility of providing documentation proving familial links.

 No information is provided by the Dublin Unit on the interpretation of the duty to obtain individualised guarantees prior to a transfer, in accordance with the ECtHR’s ruling in Tarakhel v.
 Switzerland.
 Yet lawyers report that since 2018 there were a number of cases wherein the IPAT commented that it is not its duty to explore the treatment the appellant would be subjected to following the Dublin transfer.